 Health Care Oversight.
 We may use or disclose health information about you to a health oversight agency for oversight activities authorized by law, such as audits, investigations, and inspections.

 Research.
-We may use or disclose health information about you to reserachers if an institutional review board or privacy board has reviewed and approved the research proposal, and established protocols to ensure the privacy of your health information.
+We may use or disclose health information about you to researchers if an institutional review board or privacy board has reviewed and approved the research proposal, and established protocols to ensure the privacy of your health information.

 Health and Safety.
 We may use or disclose health information about you to avert a serious threat to your health or safety or any other person pursuant to applicable law.